-England after the Norman Conquest of England in 1066.
+The ancient name Tyssoh is a Norman name that would have been developed in England after the Norman Conquest of England in 1066.
 This name was a name given to a fiesty or hot-tempered person.
 The name is a metaphor derived from the Old French word tison meaning fire-brand.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Tyssoh family

 The surname Tyssoh was first found in Northumberland where they held a family seat from early times, where the name originally was Tesson, one of the most powerful families in Normandy seated at Angouleme.
 Their history is French more than Viking and they distinguished themselves against the Saracens in 725.

 They were later seated at Anjou and Raoul Tesson the first Lord of Cingueleiz led 120 knights at Val-Des-Dunes in 1047.
 Gilbert Tesson, his brother, obtained the barony of Alnwick from King Edward the Confessor, England's Saxon King, and was killed at the Battle of Hastings, fighting on the Saxon side.

 Early History of the Tyssoh family